-- Develops strategies and response frameworks to better coordinate the AFP wide stakeholders during incidents.
+- Develops strategies and response frameworks to better coordinate the AFP-wide stakeholders during incidents.

 - Conducts vulnerability assessment and penetration testing (VA/PT) to identify network weak points and provides security recommendations based on current and emerging cyber threats.

-- Conducts research and analysis on current and emerging cyber technologies to include cyber security threats and formulates long term strategies in securing the PAF’s network.
+- Conducts research and analysis on current and emerging cyber technologies to include cyber security threats and formulates long-term strategies in securing the PAF’s network.

-- Coordinates with other AFP branch of service (GHQ CEISSAFP, PA, PN), other government agencies, and private institutions/ stakeholders in accordance to the AFP policy, which could enhance the PAF’s capability in securing its network.
+- Coordinates with other AFP branches of service (GHQ CEISSAFP, PA, PN), other government agencies, and private institutions/ stakeholders in accordance to the AFP policy, which could enhance the PAF’s capability in securing its network.